-We all agree it should have proper self defense ammo and it should be broken in and in good working order.
+We all agree an everyday carry gun should have proper self defense ammo and it should be broken in and in good working order.
 Here in Florida, open carry is only allowed while hunting and fishing, so concealed carry is the only choice for daily carry.
 The only argument is in what condition it should be carried.

-I will start by saying that I concede that empty chamber carry does require two hands to rack the slide.
+I will start by saying that I concede that carrying with an empty chamber requires two hands to rack the slide.
 While there are one-handed methods to rack the slide, these are advanced techniques.

-If you are carrying something when attacked, you need to drop that item.
+If you’re carrying something when attacked, you need to drop it.
 Dropping your items is actually a good distraction while you draw.
-If the item is a baby, you might want to set it down more gently.
+If the item you’re carrying is a baby, you might want to set it down more gently.
 Although I will say that as a pediatric anesthesiologist and a father, I have seen more than one baby dropped with no ill effects (to the baby).
 Still, avoid if at all possible.

 Another argument against empty chamber carry is the possibility of short-stroking the slide and having a misfeed.
-This is possible.
-The answer is to practice drawing, racking and firing until it becomes muscle memory and can be done without thinking.
+This is certainly possible.
+The answer is to practice drawing, racking and firing until it becomes part of muscle memory and can be done without thinking.

-I do not agree that Israeli carry is any slower than chambered carry.
+I don’t agree that Israeli carry is any slower than chambered carry.
 Most ranges near me don’t allow practicing drawing from a holster, so most people never practice this vital skill.
 Dry fire practice with snap caps can help, but there is no substitute for live fire drills.

 Outdoor practice on private property is possible, but few people here in South Florida will have access to open land.
-Revere Range in Pompano, Florida allows customers to draw in one bay.
+A local range allows customers to draw in one bay.
 You tell them you are going to practice drawing from concealed holster and you can open the half door of the last bay.
-Please note all the holes in the floor and the door from people pulling the trigger too soon.
+Please note the holes in the floor and the door from people pulling the trigger too soon.

 I practice drawing and racking every time I shoot, and am faster than many of my gun buddies who never get the chance to practice this vital skill.
-I do not claim to be a fast draw artist.
+I don’t claim to be a fast draw artist.
 I just practice to be smooth in my draw.
-That is much faster than a person without much practice hurrying their draw.
+That’s much faster than a person without much practice hurrying their draw.

-Please also remember that the Israeli draw is to pull the gun from the holster and rack the slide as you present it.
+Please also remember that the Israeli carry draw is to pull the gun from the holster and rack the slide as you present it.
 This takes the same amount of time as drawing and presenting a chambered gun.
 Even with a round chambered, you have to draw and present the gun.
-The entire nation of Israel carries this way and they have stopped plenty of terrorists and ordinary criminals with empty chamber carry.

-I accept that there is a window where I don’t get off a shot and someone else does during the two second window.
-I accept the penalty for the extra safety Israeli carry offers.
+I accept that there’s a window where I don’t get off a shot and someone else does during the two-second window.
+I accept that penalty for the extra safety Israeli carry offers.

-Negligent discharge is far more common than armed self defense.
+Negligent discharges are far more common than armed self defense.
 I ask TTAG how many readers have had a ND?
-It is a significant fraction, if not a majority.
+I expect it’s a significant fraction, if not a majority.
 I handle my gun twice each day, when I put it on and take it off.
 Sometimes more if I have to enter a legal gun-free zone.
 Each time is a potential ND.